Best Auto Loans For Business Owners - Without Personal Guarantee?

 What Is a Business Auto Loan?

-If you’re unfamiliar with the concept of a business auto loan, it’s essentially a financial arrangement in which bank or other lender provides a business owner with the funds they need to purchase a vehicle for company use.
+If you’re unfamiliar with the concept of a business auto loan, it’s essentially a financial arrangement in which a bank or other lender provides a business owner with the funds they need to purchase a vehicle for company use.
 Business auto loan interest rates are generally lower than they are with traditional loans because the vehicle serves as a form of collateral.
 Regardless, getting approved for one of these loans often boils down to the quality of an applicant’s individual credit history.

 What Is a Business Auto Loan Without Personal Guarantee?

 Some business auto loans require what is known as a personal guarantee.
 Essentially, this a written promise from a business owner (or company executive) that guarantees repayment of an unsecured loan.
 Applicants with high credit scores, however, are more likely to get approved for business auto loans without personal guarantees, but some lenders require these guarantees no matter what.